2decomp-fft/2decomp-fft/HOWTO.md

-# How To use 2DECOMP&FFT
+# How to use 2DECOMP&FFT
-This document presents the basic usage of 2DECOMP&FFT.
+This document presents the main features of 2DECOMP&FFT library.
 Detailed instructions on how to use the 2DECOMP&FFT library can be found [here](https://2decomp-fft.github.io/).